Excellent

 • Gastroenteritis

 More serious side effects can occur with these and any medication.
-Before taking medication, talk with your doctor and pharmacist about what to expect and what to watch out for.
+Before taking medication for weight loss or chronic weight management, talk with your doctor and pharmacist about what to expect and what to watch out for.

-If you’re struggling to lose weight, consult with a healthcare professional to develop a weight loss plan and decide if a medication-managed approach to weight loss is right for you.
+If you’re struggling to lose weight, consult with a healthcare professional to develop a weight loss or weight management plan and decide if a medication-managed approach to weight loss is right for you.
 Your provider can get you a prescription and work with you throughout your weight loss journey.

-The Klarity platform can connect you with private healthcare professionals, including licensed, independent registered nurses, physician assistants, and therapists – both online and offline – to manage your health and medications.
-Get started and find a licensed weight loss professional today.
+The Klarity Health platform can connect you with private healthcare providers, including licensed, independent registered nurses, physician assistants, and therapists – both online and offline – to manage your health and medications.
+Get started and find a licensed health professional today.

 Related posts